-A. Channel Selection
+2.1 Channel Selection

-According to Altahat et al. [2], O2 has the highest channel stability value among 64 channels.
-Such stability will allow high consistency in terms of repeating signal characteristics over a long period, this is highly preferred.
+According to Altahat et al. (Altahat et al., 2015), O2 has the highest channel stability value among 64 channels.
+Such stability will allow high consistency in terms of repeating signal characteristics over a long period, which is highly preferred.
 Also, the channel stability of O1 ranked fourth out of 64 channels.
 These results demonstrate that O1 and O2 are highly recommended EEG channels to be used in biometrics as an alternative to the complete EEG channel set.
-The position of O1 and O2 is very close to the visual cortex of the brain structure which is responsible for visual input processing, this provides insight to the use of O1 and O2 along with EEG response from the target and non-target stimuli.
-Examples of target stimuli and nontarget stimuli are shown in Fig. 2, each target stimuli have a distinguishable target object in the image, and each non-target stimuli image lack a main target for focus.
+The position of O1 and O2 is very close to the visual cortex of the brain structure which is responsible for visual input processing.
+This provides insight to the use of O1 and O2 along with EEG response from the target and non-target stimuli.
+Examples of target stimuli and non-target stimuli are shown in Fig. 2, each target stimuli have a distinguishable target object in the image, and each non-target stimuli image lacks the main target for focus.
 Instead of using all-electric brain potentials recorded from 64 electrodes, we selected O1 and O2 (International 10-20 System) electrodes for better computational efficiency and stability over time of our identification system.
 Moreover, electrode A1 is used as a reference, and Fp1 and Fp2 electrodes are used as grounds (See Fig. 1).
-The data acquisition was made at a sampling rate of 1000 Hz, which corresponds to a sample bin of 1 ms, and the impedance was kept below 5 kOhms.
-This recording is processed through a SynAmps system coupled with a personal computer [9].
+The data acquisition was made at a sampling rate of 1000 Hz, which corresponds to a sample bin of 1 ms, and the impedance was kept below five kOhms.
+This recording is processed through a SynAmps system coupled with a personal computer (Delorme et al., 2004).

-B. Experimental Details
+2.2 Experimental Details

-In this section, we provide a detailed description of experimental procedure for EEG signal acquisition from participants that contributes toward personal authentication.
+While we utilize EEG dataset from SSCN, it is worth to mention that the experimental details from data acquisition from each subject to data preparation for later classification.
 Each participant performs a categorization task of photographs.
-In the task, target and non-target images were equally likely presented.
-There were 4 series with 100 images per each series.
+Both target and non-target images were equally likely presented in the experiment to eliminate biased from image selection.
+There were 4 series with 100 images for each series.
 During each series, participants were instructed to press a touch-sensitive button, and as the eight-bit color photograph flashes, they were told to show their responses following the go and no-go paradigm.
-When the target image flashes, they lifted their finger f rom t he b utton w ithin 1 000 m s, a nd any delay is considered as a no-go response.
-The image was flashed f or o nly 20 m s t o a void t he u se o f e xploratory eye movement.
-If the image is not a target picture, participants continued pressing the button at least 1000 ms. The stimulus onset asynchrony was 2000 ms. As mentioned above, each task was organized in a series of 100 images, which are composed of 50 target stimuli mixed with 50 non-target stimuli.
-The target stimuli included the pictures of animal, such as mammals, birds, fishes, arthropods, and reptiles while the non-target stimuli depicted the natural landscapes or city scenes, pictures of food, fruits, vegetables, and trees [9].
+When the target image flashes, the participants lift their finger from the button within 1000 ms indicates a go paradigm, and any delay higher than this threshold is considered a no-go response.
+The image was flashed for only 20 ms to avoid the use of exploratory eye movement.
+If the image is not a target picture, participants continued to press the button for at least 1000 ms. The stimulus onset asynchrony is 2000 ms. As mentioned above, we organize each task with a series of 100 images with no bias in terms of quantity (i.e., each series consists of 50 target stimuli and 50 non-target stimuli).
+The target stimuli included pictures of animals, such as mammals, birds, fishes, arthropods, and reptiles as the focal object, while non-target stimuli depicted the natural landscapes or city scenes, pictures of food, fruits, vegetables, and trees in large scale (Delorme et al., 2004).
 Our study aims to investigate the EEG pattern of individuals responding to the target visual stimulus.
 Thus, our system selectively employs target pictures as visual stimuli set and then provide a comparison against non-target visual stimuli in evaluation.